How to Write a Check for United States Department of State

 The next step is to write the name of who you are going to pay the check.
 On the check, you will see Pay to the Order of which is followed by a long line.
 Above the line write the Person or Company name.
 Make sure you spell the name correctly.
 If not, the person or company cannot cash the check.
 If you have the information somewhere, retrieve it to verify the spelling is correct.
 Once you are finished writing the name, now fill in the box.
 This will be the next step.

-The next step is to write next to Memo the reason you are writing the check.
-If you are paying a bill, you can write “Water Bill” or “Cut the lawn” in the memo.
+The next step is to write the reason you are writing the check.
+If you are paying a bill, you can write “name and date of birth” in the memo.
 It will help you to keep track of why you wrote the check.
 You can also write the account number of the bill if you know it.
-Filling the Memo is optional.
-So, you can fill it in if you wish to do so.

 Once you complete filling out your check, verify that you: